joestubbs/coe379L-sp25/docs/unit04/hands_on_transformers.rst

     # feed our tensors example directly into the model
     model(tensors)

-We get a BaseModelOutput object which includes a large set of tensors.
+We get a ``BaseModelOutput`` object which includes a large set of tensors:

 .. code-block:: shell